Top

 Can a Mother Keep the Child Away From the Father in California?

-It is unlawful in California for a mother to conceal the child from the father or for one parent not to provide some form of connection or visitation to the other parent.
+It is unlawful in California for a mother to conceal the child from the father or for one parent not to provide some form of connection or visitation to the other parent when there is a custody or visitation order in place.

-The court system enforces stringent penalties for non-compliance with custody and visitation rulings.
-If one parent is suspected of obstructing the other parent's rights, they may face contempt of court charges, fines, or modifications to existing custody arrangements.
-Navigating these legal waters requires a nuanced understanding of California's family laws, where Lavinsky Law offers an invaluable lifeline for ensuring equitable parental access and upholding judicial decrees.
+The court system enforces penalties for non-compliance with custody and visitation rulings.
+If one parent is suspected of obstructing the other parent's rights, they may face contempt of court proceedings, monetary sanctions, or modifications to existing custody arrangements.
+Navigating these legal issues requires a nuanced understanding of California's family laws, where Lavinsky Law offers support for ensuring equitable parental access and upholding judicial decrees.

 Why Speak to a Los Angeles Child Custody Attorney for Time-Sharing?